anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 If nobody can answer that question, the process deserves scrutiny.

-A five-minute configuration change should not necessarily have the same governance as a production database migration.
+A five-minute easily reversible configuration change should not necessarily have the same governance as a production database migration.

-A reversible experiment does not need the same approval process as an irreversible architectural decision.
+A small PoC does not need the same approval process as an irreversible architectural decision.

 Good organizations therefore don't simply have process.